 Setting The Budget

 Budget allocation is another necessary thing to keep in mind.
-When thinking through the rebranding costs to create your budget, remember, you are developing a new brand identity and updating brand touchpoints such as marketing materials, the website, and in-store signage.
+When creating your budget for rebranding costs, remember you are developing a new brand identity and updating brand touchpoints, such as marketing materials, the website, and in-store signage.

 Create a Timeline